-'Gender mainstreaming with an intersectional perspective' (Swedish Secretariat for Gender Research, 2015)35
+•'Gender + perspective' (EES and RELAC, 2015)33 •'Gender mainstreaming with an intersectional perspective' (Swedish Secretariat for Gender Research, 2015)34

-A notable addition to this list would be the GBA+ (Gender Based Analysis Plus) strategy of the Government of Canada, which is framed as an analytical process used to assess how different women, men and gender diverse people may experience policies, programmes and initiatives.36 At the UN (United Nations), intersectional approaches have been emphasized in respect to the sustainable development goals (SDGs) commitment to 'leave no one behind' in the pursuit and measurement of social and economic progress.37 Several UN organizations, including UN Women38, UN Children's Fund39, UN Development Programme40, and the UN High Commissioner for Refugees (UNHCR)41 have acknowledged the improved outcomes due to applying intersectionality in gender mainstreaming efforts.
+A notable addition to this list would be the GBA+ (Gender Based Analysis Plus) strategy of the Government of Canada, which is framed as an analytical process used to assess how different women, men and gender diverse people may experience policies, programmes and initiatives.35 At the UN (United Nations), intersectional approaches have been emphasized in respect to the sustainable development goals (SDGs) commitment to 'leave no one behind' in the pursuit and measurement of social and economic progress.36 Several UN organizations, including UN Women37, UN Children's Fund38, UN Development Programme39, and the UN High Commissioner for Refugees (UNHCR)40 have acknowledged the improved outcomes due to applying intersectionality in gender mainstreaming efforts.

-In assessing current trends amongst international organizations in gender mainstreaming that attempt to bring an intersectional lens to bear on adaptation-relevant interventions, it is important to note that while the inclusion of an intersectional lens to gender mainstreaming is happening, thus far it has been unevenly applied (i.e., the depth to which organizations have engaged with the concept have varied).42 When the elements of the concept have been applied, it is generally under a different broadened approach, most notably as a "Gender Equality and Social Inclusion (GESI)" approach.
+In assessing current trends amongst international organizations in gender mainstreaming that attempt to bring an intersectional lens to bear on adaptation-relevant interventions, it is important to note that while the inclusion of an intersectional lens to gender mainstreaming is happening, thus far it has been unevenly applied (i.e., the depth to which organizations have engaged with the concept have varied).41 When the elements of the concept have been applied, it is generally under a different broadened approach, most notably as a "Gender Equality and Social Inclusion (GESI)" approach.
 When aligned with an intersectional understanding of gender, GESI approaches examine gender equality and related social inclusion issues - that is, gender equality is viewed as the primary prism of analysis and other dimensions of social exclusion are examined in relation to gender, not instead of gender.
-A critique of the application of GESI is that, while some GESI approaches have applied comprehensive understandings of the intersectional complexities of gender (e.g., how gender norms are mediated by other areas of social differentiation like caste, ethnicity, and age) in applied development contexts, many continue to refer to/use homogenous "excluded/marginalized groups" rather than acknowledging there is intersectional differentiation even within excluded/marginalized groups (see Case Study 2).
-Although GESI and comprehensive intersectional
+A critique of the application of GESI is that, while some GESI approaches have applied comprehensive understandings of the intersectional complexities of gender (e.g., how gender norms are mediated by other areas of social differentiation like caste, ethnicity, and age) in applied development contexts, many continue to refer to/use homogenous "excluded/marginalized groups" rather than acknowledging there is intersectional differentiation even within excluded/marginalized groups (see